25prabhu10/notes/docs/Languages/Markdown/Markdown Reference.md

 [^footnote]: Here is the _text_ of the **footnote**.

-Hover over the ‘footnote’ superscript to see content of the footnote.
+Hover over the ‘footnote' superscript to see content of the footnote.

 ### Horizontal Rules